tori0359/docker-pmis-app/README.md

 > **Important**
 >
 > Inside the file `.env` change the variable `PROJECT_NAME` with the actual project name.
-> This variable is used as the Docker image name and have to be different from any other project.
+> This variable is used as the Docker image name and have to be different from any other projects.

-> Check also the variable `PROJECT_ARCHIVE` and make sure the `war` file generated during the building process (`Ant Build`) has the same name.
+> Check also the variable `PROJECT_ARCHIVE` and make sure the `war` file generated during the building process (`Ant Build`) matches the name.

 ---